|

 Without mileage

-(Requires FREE Adobe Acrobat) Get Acrobat Here |
+(Requires FREE Adobe Acrobat) Get Acrobat Here

-American Camp offers a variety of trail experiences, from the open prairie below the Visitor Center and the Redoubt area, to the old logging roads through the woods near Jakles Lagoon, to the high climb over Mount Finlayson (with a view of Mt.
+American Camp offers a variety of trail experiences, from the open prairie below the Visitor Center and the Redoubt area, to the old logging roads through the woods near Jakle’s Lagoon, to the high climb over Mount Finlayson (with a view of Mt.
 Rainier, 123 miles away, on a clear day), to the vast expanse of South Beach.

 The trails through the woods once ended at private property near the east end, but that land has now been purchased by the Land Bank and the DNR, and it is possible to walk all the way to Fish Creek.

-Adjoining land at the east end of the national park, once private property, is now managed by the State DNR as the Cattle Point NRCA (Natural Resources Conservation Area).
+Cattle Point NRCA (Natural Resources Conservation Area).
 Parts of it are owned by the DNR, the Land Bank, the BLM, and the Coast Guard, but together with the National Park it provides a seamless network of trails.